Beryllium - Health Effects

 Depending on how workers are exposed, the diseases can affect different tissues and organs.
-Breathing in fumes or dusts of beryllium compounds may injure the lungs.
-Direct contact with beryllium fumes or dusts may injure the exposed areas of the body, such as the eyes or the skin.
-Beryllium may also affect such organs as the liver, kidneys, heart, nervous system, and the lymphatic system, which carries water, white blood cells and proteins to the blood.
+Breathing in fumes, mists, solutions, or dusts containing beryllium may injure the lungs.
+While most commonly associated with diseases of the lungs, beryllium may also affect such organs as the liver, kidneys, heart, nervous system, and the lymphatic system.
+Contact with solid beryllium is not expected to produce health effects.

-Chronic beryllium disease primarily affects the lungs.
+Chronic beryllium disease, sometimes called berylliosis, primarily affects the lungs.
 But it may also affect other organs because the blood transports beryllium throughout the body.
 The mechanism of beryllium disease is not absolutely known.
 Most likely, once in the body, beryllium combines with certain proteins, causing the release of toxic substances.
 These are responsible for the lesions seen in the lungs.
 Certain cells form masses of tissue called granulomas in response to beryllium.
 Granulomas mark chronic beryllium disease and are typically found in the lungs.
 But granulomas may also occur in the skin, liver, spleen, kidney, bone, nervous system, skeletal muscles, lymph glands and the wall of the heart.

 The course of chronic beryllium disease varies.
 Some affected people may have few or no symptoms at all for many years followed by eventual deterioration.

 Industrial processes that use beryllium or products that contain the metal include: